777Samael/Watering_system/README.md

 # Watering system - Arduino

-Plant watering system using Arduino Nano, real time clock (RTC DS3231) and 12V water pump.
+### Plant watering system based on Arduino Nano, real time clock (RTC DS3231) and 12V water pump.

 Plant irrigation system.
 I created this device to make it easier for me to water my garden on the balcony.